HouQiming/ama/doc/contrib.md

 - Uninitialized variables will be zero-initialized with `Type foo{};`
 - `auto` will be replaced with a deduced type whenever possible
 - Global functions default to `static`, prefix with `public` to export
+- `#line`'s line numbers will be auto-updated, useful for keeping generated line numbers in sync

 ## Big Rules